konfig-dev/konfig-docs/docs/reference/lint-rules.md

-Two paths under the [PathObject](https://swagger.io/specification/#paths-object) must be distinguishable by their path parameters so that the API server can understand how to handle the operation.
+Two paths under the [PathObject](https://swagger.io/specification/#paths-object) must be distinguishable by their path parameters so that the API server can properly handle the correct operation.